-7See, e.g., Carparts Distribution Center, Inc. v.
-Automotive Wholesaler's Ass'n, 37 F.3d 12, 19-20 (1st Cir.
-1994) (reversing the lower court's order dismissing suit challenging the decision of a trade association and administering trust for a health benefit plan that limited lifetime benefits for illnesses related to AIDS because "[t]o . . . limit the application of Title III to physical structures . . . would severely frustrate Congress's intent that individuals with disabilities fully enjoy the goods, services, privileges and advantages, available indiscriminately to other members of the general public."; "By including 'travel service' among the list of services considered 'public accommodations,' Congress clearly contemplated that 'service establishments' include providers of services which do not require a person to physically enter an actual physical structure."); Pallozzi v.
-Allstate Life Insurance Co., 198 F.3d 28, 32-33 (2d Cir.
+See, e.g., Earll v. eBay, Inc., 599 F. App'x 695, 696 (9th Cir.
+2015) (affirming dismissal of plaintiff's ADA claim, holding that the term place of public accommodation requires some connection between the good or service alleged to be discriminatory and a physical place; "Because eBay's services are not connected to any 'actual, physical place[],' eBay is not subject to the ADA.")), aff'g, No. 5:11-cv-00262-JF (HRL), 2011 WL 3955485, at \2 (N.D.
+Cal.
+Sept.
+7, 2011) (noting that places of public action and administering trust for a health benefit plan that limited lifetime benefits for illnesses related to AIDS because "[t]o . . . limit the application of Title III to physical structures . . . would severely frustrate Congress's intent that individuals with disabilities fully enjoy the goods, services, privileges and advantages, available indiscriminately to other members of the general public."; "By including 'travel service' among the list of services considered 'public accommodations,' Congress clearly contemplated that 'service establishments' include providers of services which do not require a person to physically enter an actual physical structure."); Pallozzi v.
+Allstate Life Însurance Co., 198 F.3d 28, 32-33 (2d Cir.
 1999) (citing the First Circuit's Carparts decision and holding, in the context of insurance, that "Title III's mandate that the disabled be accorded 'full and equal enjoyment of the goods, [and] services . . . of any place of public accommodation,' . . . suggests to us that the statute was meant to guarantee them more than mere physical access. . . .
 We believe an entity covered by Title III is not only obligated by the statute to provide disabled persons with physical access, but is also prohibited from refusing to sell them its merchandise by reason of discrimination against their disability."), amended on denial of reh'g, 204 F.3d 392 (2d Cir.
 2000); Morgan v.
-Joint Administration Board, Retirement Plan of Pillsbury Co. & American Federation of Grain Millers, AFL-CIO-CLC, 268 F.3d 456, 459 (7th Cir.
+Joint Administration Board.
+Retirement Plan of Pillsbury Co. & American Federation of Grain Millers, AFL-CIO-CLC, 268 F.3d 456, 459 (7th Cir.
 2001) (stating in dicta that "[t]he defendant asks us to interpret 'public accommodation' literally, as denoting a physical site, such as a store or hotel but we have already rejected that interpretation.
 An insurance company can no more refuse to sell a policy to a disabled person over the Internet than a furniture store can refuse to sell furniture to a disabled person who enters the store."); Doe v.
 Mutual of Omaha Insurance Co., 179 F.3d 557, 559 (7th Cir.
-1999) (citing the First Circuit's Carparts Distribution Center case and stating in dicta that section 12182(a) means that "the owner or operator of a store, hotel, restaurant, dentist's office, travel agency, theater, website, or other facility (whether in physical space or in electronic space, . . .) that is open to the public cannot exclude disConsequently, many courts that have considered the issue to date (including the Ninth Circuit and the Eleventh Circuit (in a non-precedential case8) and district courts in the Sixth, Ninth, and Eleventh Circuit) have concluded that a Title III claim may not be brought against Internet-only service providers9 and may only be maintained over website or mobile app accessibility where there is a nexus between the website abled persons from entering the facility and, once in, from using the facility in the same way that the nondisabled do."); see also National Federation of the Blind v.
-Scribid Inc., 97 F. Supp.
+1999) (citing the First Circuit's Carparts Distribution Center case and stating in dicta that section 12182(a) means that "the owner or operator of a store, hotel, restaurant, dentist's office, travel agency, theater, website, or other facility (whether in physical space or in electronic space, . . .) that is open to the public cannot exclude disabled persons from entering the facility and, once in, from using the facility in the same way that the nondisabled do."); see also National Federation of the Blind v.
+Scribd Inc., 97 F. Supp.
 3d 565, 568-70 (D. Vt.
-2015) (observing the circuit split between the First Circuit, on the one hand, and the Third, Sixth, Seventh and Ninth Circuits).
+2015) (observing the circuit split between, at that time, the First Circuit, on the one hand, and the Third, Sixth, Seventh and Ninth Circuits).